Are microwavable meals actually bad for you?

 Taco Bowl Meal Prep

-What Are the potential Health Concerns Associated With Microwavable Meals?
+What Are the Potential Health Concerns Associated With Microwavable Meals?

 1. High Blood Pressure

 As highlighted above, frozen foods, canned foods, or other microwave meals have lots of sodium content, which is dangerous for blood pressure health.
-Such an amount of sodium added to your blood stream can alter how your blood pressure regulates in your body and disturb your cardiovascular system.
+Such an amount of sodium added to your bloodstream can alter how your blood pressure regulates in your body and disturb your cardiovascular system.

 According to CDC, we need to consume less than 2,300 milligrams (mg) of sodium per day to stay in optimal health.
 If exceeded, it can cause hypertension, chronic heart disease, and stroke.